millwheel/shorten-url/README.md

 This api is to create short url to replace original long url.

+### example
+If given url is "https://www.thisissamplehttpurl.com/this/is/fake/url".

+The system creates short id such as "8pjjNX9V" which is consist of alphanumeric and returns it to client.

+### method to create short id

 There are two options of method to create short url.

 1. Use SecureRandom of Java, encode it with Base62.
 2. Use Timestamp and server ip address, encode it with Base62.

+Encoding with base62 is common point, so we would check the base 62 encoding first.

 ## 0. Base 62 Encoding